mattheworiordan/capybara-screenshot/README.md

     gem install capybara-screenshot

-or update your Gemfile to include:
+or update your Gemfile to include capybara-screenshot at the bottom (as of Bundler 0.10):

     group :test do
       gem 'capybara-screenshot'